NivenT/Planet/README.md

 A little more on the techincal side of the vision, planets should be round with believable (although almost certainly inaccurate) physics.
 This is currently acheived by having all the physics work on a rectangular planet, but using shader trickery to render things as if they were round.
 In addition, I'd like for the different enemy types to have programmable AIs with their logic written in something like [ChaiScript](https://github.com/ChaiScript/ChaiScript).
 Depending on how well I can implement things, this philosophy might extend to customizable items and who knows what else.

-# Current Progress (as of February 27, 2018)
+# Current Progress (as of March 30, 2018)
 There is currently only a single planet which is in development as a testbed for the features being added into the game.
 You control a little light (will change once I figure out how I'll get decent sprites) that can move around and jump.
-With you on the planet is a stick that you can pick up to add to your inventory.
-More to come...
+With you on the planet are a stick and a rock which you can pick up to add to your inventory, and a shoe that serves as an enemy.

+The next big milestone is giving the enemy some form a behavior controlled by a ChaiScript script.

 ## Known Bugs